One-loop Matching of the Type-II Seesaw Model onto the Standard Model Effective Field Theory: One-loop Matching

 \end{itemize} In the $X$ terms, the heavy Higgs triplet field $\Phi^{}_I$ has to be replaced by the solution to its EOM, namely, the right-hand side of Eq.~(\ref{eq:classicalPhi}).
 The corresponding $X$ terms for the SM interactions can be found in the Appendix B of Ref.~\cite{Cohen:2020fcu}, whereas the $X$ terms for the interactions between the Higgs boson and gauge bosons should take the forms given in Eqs.~(\ref{eq:X-SM-1})-(\ref{eq:X-SM-2}) due to different conventions used in the package {\sf SuperTracer}~\cite{Fuentes-Martin:2020udw} and in Ref.~\cite{Cohen:2020fcu}.
 In addition, different conventions of the quartic Higgs coupling in the literature should be noted.

 With the above information, it is now ready to evaluate the supertraces in Eq.~(\ref{eq:loop-matching4}) and then to derive the one-loop-level operators by using the package {\sf SuperTracer}.
 Then, the generated operators from {\sf SuperTracer} can be further converted into the independent operators in the Warsaw basis of the SMEFT~\cite{Grzadkowski:2010es}.
 However, in order to cross-check our results via diagrammatic approach, we first convert these operators into those in Green's basis~\cite{Jiang:2018pbd,Gherardi:2020det,Chala:2021cgt} by utilizing the algebraic, Fierz identities and integration by parts.
-Finally, with the help of the EOMs of fields, we can obtain the relevant operators in the Warsaw basis from those in the Green's basis.
-This is normally done in the diagrammatic calculations for one-loop matching, as in Refs.~\cite{Gherardi:2020det,Zhang:2021tsq}.
-The EOMs of relevant fields can be derived from Eqs.~\eqref{eq:Lagrangian}-\eqref{eq:VDelH} and are summarized as below
+In the following subsection, we shall discuss the one-loop threshold corrections to the renormalizable terms existing in the SM Lagrangian, and clarify how to implement the EOMs to remove the redundant dim-6 operators in a consistent way.
+The concept of field redefinitions and its impact on the Wilson coefficients of dim-6 operators in the Warsaw basis will be emphasized~\cite{Criado:2018sdb}.